hlascelles/karina_personal_website/_posts/notes/2025-01-01-thoughts-on-food.md

 Breakfasts is not the only tradition to be scrutinised.
 I question everything from birthday cakes (why not a savoury pie?) to stale bread recipes.
-Panzanella salad in Italy, chilaquiles in Mexico, lablabi in Tunisia - there are so many traditions for using up stale bread, which solve the problem I don't have, as I keep pitas and sliced sourdough in my freezer, so they never go stale.
+Panzanella salad in Italy, chilaquiles in Mexico, lablabi in Tunisia - there are so many traditions for using up stale bread, which solve the problem I simply don't have, as I keep pitas and sliced sourdough in my freezer, so they never go stale.
 After my travels, I wanted to recreate these recipes at home, but then I realised that I don't need more ways to eat bread, I need more broccoli recipes.
 What traditions stand in the way of your nutritional goals?
 And can you create new traditions that would help instead?